humannum14916/Orynx/README.md

 Aside from that, Orynx is very similar to JS, and even shares the ability to be run in NodeJS and on webpages.

 ## Downloading and setting up Orynx
 While the Orynx language can be used anywhere Javascript is available, this version of the language is designed to be used from a command line.
-If you want to use Orynx in another environment, see the next section "Orynx and Javascript".
+If you want to use Orynx in another environment, see the section "Orynx and Javascript".

 To set up Orynx, you first need to download or clone this repository.
 Once you have a local copy, rename the downloaded `Orynx` folder to `orynxCore`.
 At this point, you can run Orynx using `node ~/path/to/orynxCore/orynx.js /absolute/path/to/orynxCore`.
 However, this is not very easy to use, and there is an easy way to fix it.
 By creating a shell script that runs the command automatically, you can create a custom command for Orynx.